advikasonti/cse15l-lab-reports/LabReport2.md

 ### Part 1: StringServer

-For this lab, I created a StringServer class that suppports the path and behavior of keeping track of a single string that gets added to by incoming requests.
+For tis lab, I created a StringServer class that suppports the path and behavior of keeping track of a single string that gets added to by incoming requests.
 Here is my code for the method that does this:

 ![Code.png](https://raw.githubusercontent.com/advikasonti/cse15l-lab-reports/main/Code.png)